-Bozo The Clown Show
+Bozo the Clown Show

 The most notable performers to have played Bozo include Frank Avruch from 1966 and into the 1970s, Bob Bell from 1960 to 1984 and Joey D'Auria from 1984 to 2001.
 Bozo TV shows were also produced in other countries.

-Bozo was created as a character by Alan W. Livingston, who produced a children's storytelling record-album along with an illustrative read-along book set, the first of its kind, titled Bozo at the Circus for Capitol Records and released in October 1946.
+Bozo the Clown was created as a character by Alan W. Livingston, who produced a children's storytelling record-album along with an illustrative read-along book set, the first of its kind, titled Bozo at the Circus for Capitol Records and released in October 1946.

 Harmon had a dream along with the drive to take advantage of the growing television industry and make a better future for Bozo.
 He renamed the character "Bozo, The World’s Most Famous Clown" and modified the voice, laugh and costume.
-He then worked with a wig stylist to get the wing-tipped bright orange style and look of the hair that had previously appeared in Capitol's Bozo comic books.

-Unlike many other shows on television, "Bozo the Clown" was mainly a franchise rather than being syndicated.
-This meant that local TV stations could put on their own local productions of the Bozo show complete with their own Bozo.
-Another show that had previously used this model successfully was Romper Room.
 Since each market used a different portrayer for the character, the voice and look of each market's Bozo also differed slightly.
 One example is the voice and laugh of WGN-TV Chicago's own Bob Bell, who also wore a red costume throughout the first decade of his portrayal of Bozo the Clown.

 The Chicago Bozo franchise was the most popular and successful locally produced children's program in the history of television.
 This particular Bozo show also became the most widely known Bozo show as WGN-TV became a national cable television Superstation.
 WGN-TV Chicago's "Bozo" show debuted on June 20, 1960 starring Bob Bell on a live half-hour program weekdays at noon, performing comedy sketches and introducing cartoons.